FredBoat/docs.fredboat.com/public/markdown/selfhosting.md

 └──config.yaml
 ```

-The compiled bot can be found in `FredBoat/FredBoat/target`.
-A sample `config.yaml` and an example `credentials.yaml` can be found in https://github.com/Frederikam/FredBoat/tree/master/FredBoat
+A sample `config.yaml` and an example `credentials.yaml` can be found [on GitHub](https://github.com/Frederikam/FredBoat/tree/master/FredBoat)

 In order to run the bot, you must first populate your bot with API credentials for Discord in the `credentials.yaml` file.